nfurox/qb-crack/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

+# Mr_nFuRoX

+    All Credit Goes To - https://github.com/qbcore-framework/qb-coke

+    Locations may need to be changed to fit the Server you run

+    This is just qb-coke reworked to supply differnt items

+    Enjoy